phalcon-orphanage/docs/en/reference/models.rst

     <?php

-    //Find record with id=3
+    // Find record with id = 3
     $robot = Robots::findFirst(3);

-    //Prints "Terminator"
+    // Prints "Terminator"
     echo $robot->name;

-Once the record is in memory, you can make modifications to it and then save changes:
+Once the record is in memory, you can make modifications to its data and then save changes:

 .. code-block:: php

     <?php

     $robot       = Robots::findFirst(3);
     $robot->name = "RoboCop";
     $robot->save();

-As you can see, there is not need of use SQL statements or similar.
-Phalcon_Model provides high database abstraction for web applications.
+As you can see, there is no need to use raw SQL statements.
+Phalcon_Model_ provides high database abstraction for web applications.

 Finding Records
 ---------------
-Phalcon_Model provide you several methods for doing the querying of records.
-The next examples will show you how to query one or more records from a model:
+Phalcon_Model_ also offers several methods for querying records.
+The following examples will show you how to query one or more records from a model:

 .. code-block:: php

     <?php

-    //How many robots are there?
+    // How many robots are there?
     $robots = Robots::find();
     echo "There are ", count($robots), "\n";

-    //How many mechanical robots are there?
+    // How many mechanical robots are there?
-    $robots = Robots::find("type='mechanical'");
+    $robots = Robots::find("type = 'mechanical'");
     echo "There are ", count($robots), "\n";

-    //Get and print virtual robots ordered by name
+    // Get and print virtual robots ordered by name
-    $robots = Robots::find(array("type='virtual'", "order" => "name"));
+    $robots = Robots::find(array("type = 'virtual'", "order" => "name"));
     foreach ($robots as $robot) {
         echo $robot->name, "\n";
     }

-    //Get first 100 virtual robots ordered by name
+    // Get first 100 virtual robots ordered by name
-    $robots = Robots::find(array("type='virtual'", "order" => "name", "limit" => 100));
+    $robots = Robots::find(array("type = 'virtual'", "order" => "name", "limit" => 100));
     foreach ($robots as $robot) {
        echo $robot->name, "\n";
     }

-You could also use the findFirst method to get only the first record matching the given conditions:
+You could also use the findFirst method to get only the first record matching the given criteria:

 .. code-block:: php

     <?php

-    //What's the first robot in robots table?
+    // What's the first robot in robots table?
     $robot = Robots::findFirst();
     echo "The robot name is ", $robot->name, "\n";

-    //What's the first mechanical robot in robots table?
+    // What's the first mechanical robot in robots table?
-    $robot = Robots::findFirst("type='mechanical'");
+    $robot = Robots::findFirst("type = 'mechanical'");
     echo "The first mechanical robot name is ", $robot->name, "\n";

-    //Get first virtual robot ordered by name
+    // Get first virtual robot ordered by name
-    $robot = Robots::findFirst(array("type='virtual'", "order" => "name"));
+    $robot = Robots::findFirst(array("type = 'virtual'", "order" => "name"));
     echo "The first virtual robot name is ", $robot->name, "\n";

-Both "find" and "findFirst" can accept an associative array specifying the find options.
-The following example shows how it works:
+Both "find" and "findFirst" can accept an associative array specifying the find criteria.:

 .. code-block:: php

     <?php

-    $robot = Robots::findFirst(array(
+    $robot = Robots::findFirst(
-       "type='virtual'",
+        array(
+            "type = 'virtual'",
             "order" => "name DESC",
             "limit" => 30
-    ));
+        )
+    );

-    $robots = Robots::find(array(
+    $robots = Robots::find(
+        array(
-       "conditions" => "type=?1",
+            "conditions" => "type = ?1",
             "bind"       => array(1 => "virtual")
-    ));
+        )
+    );

 The available query options are: